Overview

 3. Select "Add restriction..." and then "Group".

-4. Next choose the group that you want to be able to see the content.
+4. Select the group that you want to give access to the section to and click "Save changes".

 Important: At this stage, all students can still see the hidden content except it will be greyed out to those who do not have access.
 To make the content truly invisible to users who do not have access, you must click the eye icon and ensure it is crossed.

-5. As a staff member, once you hit "Save changes", you will see the following label that details who has access to the content.
+5. As a staff member, you will see the following label that details who has access to the content.

 Further support